rsdoiel/antenna/planet.md

 ---

-## Zelensky says Russia is preparing for new attacks
+## US summit a 'personal victory' for Putin, says Zelensky

 date: 2025-08-12, from: RTÉ News

-Ukrainian President Volodymr Zelensky has said Moscow was not seeking peace in Ukraine and was instead preparing new attacks.
+Ukrainian President Volodymyr Zelensky has said that Russian counterpart Vladimir Putin had scored a "personal victory" by getting invited to talks with Donald Trump on US soil, and that the meeting further delayed sanctions on Moscow.

 <br>